 There’s something fishy about Hearthstone’s Send in the Murlocs Tavern Brawl

 If you love Murloc decks in Hearthstone, you’ll love this Tavern Brawl.
 If you don’t like Murloc decks… well, you’ll have no choice but to play one to get your Brawl pack this week.
 We’ve seen the Send in the Murlocs Tavern Brawl quite a few times before, most recently in December, so this simple Brawl is starting to feel sort of stale.
-We do have some new Murloc cards to play with in the Voyage to the Sunken City expansion, which does spice it up a little — but it still feels a bit “been there, done that.”
+We’ve seen this Brawl several times before, and at this point it feels a bit “been there, done that.”

 But love it or hate it, it’s a relatively easy Brawl to win, so you can hop in to snag your win and then ignore it for the rest of the week.

 - Name: Send in the Murlocs!